 It is important to keep notes about your complaint.
 If you make your complaint by speaking to staff, write down the date you do this and the name of the person you spoke to.
 If you make your complaint in writing, keep a copy of it.
 You should also make notes about anything the home says to you about your complaint.
-The home does not have to give you a written response, even if you make your complaint in writing.

-2. Making a complaint to the Ministry of Health and Long-Term Care
+2. Making a complaint to the Ministry of Long-Term Care

-You can complain directly to the Ministry of Health and Long-Term Care if you do not want to complain to the home.
+You can complain directly to the Ministry of Long-Term Care if you do not want to complain to the home.
 Some homes might tell you that you must follow their complaint policy and not complain to the Ministry directly.
 This is not true.

 You can make your complaint to the Ministry at any time, even if you have started to follow the home's complaint process.

 You do not have to complete the home's complaint process before contacting the Ministry.

-For minor problems, however, you may want to try to find a solution by going through the home's complaint process before you contact the Ministry.
+For minor problems, you may want to try to find a solution by going through the home's complaint process before you contact the Ministry.

-In some cases, such as where there is suspected abuse or neglect, or where there has been a serious injury, the home is required to report the incident to the Ministry, and the Ministry must investigate.
+In some cases, such as where there is suspected abuse or neglect, or where there has been a serious injury, the home is required to report the incident to the Ministry.
+And the Ministry must investigate.

 This does not mean that you should not also make a complaint to the Ministry, as the home may have failed to report it, or their view of the incident may be different from yours.

-There are two ways to make a complaint directly to the Ministry - by telephone or in writing.
+There are 2 ways to make a complaint directly to the Ministry.
+You can do it by telephone or in writing.

-You may call the Long-term Care ACTION Line toll-free at 1-866-434-0144; TTY users call 1-800-387-5559.
+You may call the Long-term Care ACTION Line toll-free at 1-866-434-0144.
+TTY users call 1-800-387-5559.
 This is the best way for urgent problems, such as harm, neglect, or danger to residents.

 You need to give as much information as you can about the issue.
 You should include:

 - name of the home

 - address of the home

 - a description of what happened and whether it is an ongoing problem

-- when and where it happened
+- · when and where it happened

 - who was involved

 - what you would like done to resolve the complaint